stefanpenner/ember-strict-resolver/README.md

 Migrating away from use the _ember-resolver/classic_ can be done in piecemeal by supporting a sub-set of the old resolution formats.

+> noramlize is needed, because without it you will get errors related to failing to be able to inject services that were never noramlized in the registry.

 ```js
 // app/resolver.js